cjlee112/pygr/doc/rest/tutorials/worldbase.rst

 What just happened?

+* :mod:`worldbase` first checked your local resource lists to see if this resource was available locally.
+Failing that, it obtained the resource from the remote server, which basically tells it how to download the data.

 * :mod:`worldbase` unpickled the ``Bio.Seq.Genome.YEAST.sacCer1``
   :class:`seqdb.SequenceFileDB` object,
   which in turn requested the ``Bio.Seq.Genome.YEAST.sacCer1.fasta`` text file (again with ``download=True``).

+* this is a general principle.
+If you request a resource with ``download=True``, and it in turn depends on other resources, they will also be requested with ``download=True``.
+I.e. they will each either be obtained locally, or downloaded automatically.
+So if you requested the 44 genome alignment dataset, this could result in up to 45 downloads (the alignment itself plus the 44 genome sequence datasets).

 * the compressed file was downloaded and unzipped.